gough/qmem/README.md

 ---

+**Problem:** "Whoops, looks like something went wrong."

+**Solution:** This can mean a whole load of things.
+If it happens right after cloning the application, you probably forgot to create a `.env` file.
+See above in the Getting Started section for more details.

+---

 If your problem does not have a solution listed above, [create an issue](https://github.com/gough/qmem/issues) using the issue tracker for this repository.

 ## Deployment